bixbydevelopers/capsule-sample-quiz/README.md

   <h1 align="Center">Bixby Quiz Sample Capsule</h1>
 </p>

-## NOTE: This Capsule is still being developed - You may run into errors or challenges.

 ## Overview

 Do you have a great idea for a quiz that will entertain and delight Bixby users?
 Do you want to create a fun quiz to help you learn something new?
 A quiz to stump your friends?
 The quiz sample capsule is the perfect place to start building a Bixby quiz capsule!